 Pentland Hills Woodland Planting

-In 2010-11 LFGNP were awarded a CDGN Development Fund grant to carry out scoping, consultation and development work for woodland expansion and management in 5 core areas of the Pentlands.
+In 2010-11 LFGNP were awarded a CSGN Development Fund grant to carry out scoping, consultation and development work for woodland expansion and management in 5 core areas of the Pentlands.

 The Pentland Hills Woodland Creation and Management 2015 Update